learn-co-students/mod-3-calorie-counter-js-practice-nyc-web-030920/readme.md

       </div>
     </li>
   ```
-  * Each time an entry is made in the list, calculate the sum of all the calories and set this as the `value` attribute of the `#progress-bar` element.
+  * √√Each time an entry is made in the list, calculate the sum of all the calories and set this as the `value` attribute of the `#progress-bar` element.
-* A user can delete a calorie intake entry by clicking the respective trash icon.
+* √√√A user can delete a calorie intake entry by clicking the respective trash icon.
 You decide between optimistic or pessistic rendering.
 * When clicking the pencil icon, a modal will appear.
   * This modal should contain a form pre-populated with the information from the respective calorie-entry.
   * clicking anywhere outside the modal will cause the modal to disappear.